kotton21/autopotter/resources/json2video_templates.md

 - text label overlays should only be a few words, and can be the object's name/id, or some random or super weird text
 - Do not modify the required "quality", "draft", "resolution", and "fps".
 These are required in the json config schema to function correctly.
 - Double check that any gcs links included in the draft are correct and rewal links in the gcs inventory
-- The most recent comment labeled "system" from karlsbayer in the Instagram comments (if one exists) should be treated as an important instruction to be followed.

 {{
     "quality": "high",